Final Cut Pro manual color correction workflow

 Step 4: Add additional color corrections as needed

 It’s important to remember that you don’t have to do everything with a single application of a color correction effect.
 For example, if you can’t get the colors in both the dimly lit areas and the highlights of your clip right with a single effect, focus only on the dimly lit area.
 You can then adjust the highlights with a second application of a color correction effect.

 For each color correction effect, you can use a color mask and an unlimited number of shape masks to isolate a region of your clip, limiting the color correction effect to just that area.
 This way, you can target the green grass, the highlights in the trees, and the red lipstick of an actor in the scene with three separate corrections, giving you an extremely fine level of control over your image.
 See Add a color mask in Final Cut Pro and Add a shape mask in Final Cut Pro.

 Step 5: Add other effects to address specific needs

 After you’ve finished color correcting your footage, you may find yourself with some additional issues to resolve.
 For example, the combination of effects you’re using may cause the chroma or luma to extend into levels illegal for broadcast.
 In this case, you can use the Broadcast Safe effect (in the Effects browser) to bring down the offending parts of Rec.
 709 clips to acceptable levels.

 As you work on other shots in the scene, you’ll probably repeat steps 3 through 5 for each shot.
-You can compare each new shot with the master shot that you corrected, switching back and forth rapidly to compare the look of one clip with that of the other.
+You can compare each new shot with the reference shot that you corrected, switching back and forth rapidly to compare the look of one clip with that of the other.
 By comparing the clips’ values on the video scopes, you’ll see how you need to adjust the color correction effects to make the clips’ color, blacks, and whites match as closely as possible.